 android/app/src/main/AndroidManifest.xml), as follows:

-On iOS, you also need to opt-in to the embedded views preview, so add a boolean property to the app’s Info.plist file (
+On iOS, you also need to add a setting to the app’s Info.plist file (

 io.flutter.embedded_views_preview and the value